-For an example of a Peregrine problem containing an Layout Optimization component, run the Simple2D.gh file
+For an example of a Peregrine problem containing a Layout Optimization component, run the Simple2D.gh file.

 Input / Output Description Default Value Enable (in) Enable this component.
 False ProbSpec (in) A combination of one or more Domain (s) and Load Case (s) for input into the Layout Optimization (LO).
 N/A UserNodes (in) A set of user-defined nodal positions to use as potential member end points during optimization.
-Note that the NodeDiv input for Domain and Domain1D will not be used for the purposes of structural layout, but may still be used when calculating other analysis parameters (e.g. tolerances).
-N/A JointCost (in) a Boolean to specify whether the point is restrained against movement in the Z direction object 0 EulerLO (in) Consider Euler buckling as part of the layout optimization.
+Note that the N/A

+NodeDiv input for Domain and Domain1D will not be used for the purposes of structural layout, but may still be used when calculating other analysis parameters (e.g. tolerances).
+JointCost (in) A Boolean to specify whether the point is restrained against movement in the Z direction object.
+0.0 EulerLO (in) Consider Euler buckling as part of the layout optimization.
 Slender members will be identified and suppressed during optimization, rather than as a post-process step.
 False PreviewNd (out) Preview the nodes that are used in the layout optimization.
 N/A Vol (out) Volume of the solution structure.
-N/A

-Lines (out) The optimum structure represented by line elements.
+N/A Lines (out) The optimum structure represented by line elements.
 N/A SolData (out) Optimization solution data.
 N/A Log (out) Solution log.
 N/A

-Figure 57 - The Simple 2D problem in Rhino.
+Figure 64 - The Simple2D problem in Rhino.
 Nodes previewed in green

-5.6 PostProcess
+5.6 Post Process